-a) lectures:

-• based on answers to question in the written exam, b) laboratory classes:

-• evaluation of doing correctly assigned tasks (following provided lab. instructions).
+- a) lectures: - based on answers to question in the written exam, - b) laboratory classes: - evaluation of doing correctly assigned tasks (following provided lab. instructions).

 Total assessment:

-a) verification of assumed learning objectives related to lectures: - evaluation of acquired knowledge on the basis of the written exam, - discussion of correct answers in the exam.
+- a) verification of assumed learning objectives related to lectures: - evaluation of acquired knowledge on the basis of the written exam, - · discussion of correct answers in the exam . - b) verification of assumed learning objectives related to laboratoryclasses: - evaluation of student's knowledge necessary to prepare, and carry out the lab tasks,

-b) verification of assumed learning objectives related to laboratory classes: • evaluation of student's knowledge necessary to prepare, and carry out the lab tasks, • monitoring students' activities during classes, - evaluation of lab reports (partly started during classes, finished after them), - evaluation of the written final test concluding the laboratory classes. - Additional grading criteria cover: - active participation in the class, - discussing related aspects of the class topic, - showing how to improve the instructions and teaching materials.
-Programme content The course covers the following main areas:
+- monitoring students' activities during classes, - evaluation of lab reports (partly started during classes, finished after them), - evaluation of the written final test concluding the laboratory classes.

+Additional elements cover:

+- discussing more general and related aspects of the class topic, - showing how to improve the instructions and teaching materials.

+Programme content

+The programme covers the following main areas:

+- Elementary security threats.

+- Security of operating systems.

+- · Security of the network infrastructure.

+- Application security.

+Course topics

+The course covers the following topics:

-• Security threats in the context of confidentiality, integrity and availability of information, overall threats analysis, main threat models and basic risk assessment metodologies Practical application of cryptography, including digital signature systems, cryptographic certificates and public key infrastructure (PKI), data and communication protection (such as EFS, S/MIME, SSH, TLS,).
-Security of operating systems, including especially sensitive components.
+- Security threats in the context of confidentiality, integrity and availability of information, overall threats analysis - Security of operating systems, including especially sensitive components.
 Methods of system fingerprinting and service enumeration.
-Basic models of authentication, biometrics, one-time password systems and the single sign-on (SSO) implementations.
-Access control strategies (POSIX ACL, Windows DACL).
-File systems security. • Security of the network infrastructure, including issues of communication protocols, types and functions of firewalls, network perimeter (demilitarized zone), virtual private networks (VPN) and the protocols used to implement them.
-Network-wide authentication systems (Kerberos). • Application security, including threats and protection of network applications and services, such as web services, e-mail and instant messaging.
+Basic models of authentication.
+Access control strategies (POSIX ACL, Windows DACL). - Security of the network infrastructure, including issues of communication protocols, types and functions of firewalls, network perimeter (demilitarized zone), virtual private networks (VPN) and the protocols used to implement them. - Application security, including threats and protection of network applications and services, such as web services, e-mail and instant messaging.
 Issues of secure programming, particularly in the context of the construction of network applications.
+Mechanisms of hardening the application execution environment, system and application sandboxes.

+Teaching methods

-Standards for security services API (e.g. GSSAPI).
-Mechanisms of hardening the application execution environment, system and application sandboxes. • Security management, including design and implementation of a security policy, security analysis tools and monitoring systems, IDP/IPS, honeypots and honeynets.
-Incident response procedures.
-Teaching methods 1.
-Lectures: multimedia presentation, presentation illustrated with examples and showcases 2.
-Labs: practical exercises, discussion, teamwork, competitions or case studies Bibliography Basic:
+- 1. Lectures: multimedia presentation, presentation illustrated with examples and showcases - 2.
+Labs: practical exercises, discussion, teamwork, competitions or case studies